polywrap/documentation/docs/devtools/cli.md

 ### `create (c)`

-Creates a new project using the Web3API CLI.
+This command creates a new project using the Web3API CLI.

 ```sh
 w3 create command <project-name> [options]